MCB Undergraduate Program

 We aim for students to develop a deep understanding of current ideas and problems in molecular and cellular biology.
 At the same time, we help to build foundational skills in logic, reasoning, self-expression and communication--skills relevant to any career.
 Throughout our coursework, the MCB Department emphasizes active learning and problem-solving skills, encourages interdisciplinary pursuits, and is committed to providing hands-on and intellectually challenging experiences in research labs.
 Our goal is to prepare students for creative futures in the pursuit of scientific discovery, science education, health, or as knowledgeable representatives of science in society.

-For students starting in Fall 2017 or later, the Bachelor of Science program in Molecular and Cellular Biology offers a comprehensive course of study across a wide span of scientific inquiry (see course listing).
+For students who started in Fall 2018 or later, the Bachelor of Science program in Molecular and Cellular Biology offers a comprehensive course of study across a wide span of scientific inquiry.
 The 35-unit major includes core courses in Introductory Biology (MCB 181R/L & ECOL 182R/L), Molecular Basis of Life (MCB 301), Molecular Genetics (MCB 304), Cell & Developmental Biology (MCB 305), and Metabolic Biochemistry (BIOC 385).

 Beyond these required courses, students select a minimum of 12 upper division MCB elective units.
 These elective courses allow students to explore course work in related fields, including microbiology, evolutionary biology, biochemistry, physiology, and plant sciences.
 Courses taken as part of these 12 units must also address laboratory, writing-emphasis, and in-depth study (Core Elective) requirements set forth by the department.
 Independent laboratory research is a strongly encouraged supplement to MCB undergraduate studies.